TuxML/ProjetIrma/README.md

 It will start [Integer] number of compilation sequentially.

-[UPDATE] The script will now retrieves the logs file err.logs, std.logs and tuxml.logs in the Logs/ folder.
+[UPDATE] The script will now retrieves the logs file err.logs, std.logs and tuxml.logs in the Logs/ folder thanks to tuxLogs.py.